Rammerhead/ramzet/README.md

 1. `zetentry`: Opens a new zet note/entry using the current isosec as the filename.

 2. `zetget`: Takes an isosec as an argument and opens it in your `EDITOR`.
 Errors out if the given argument is not an isosec.
+Has an interactive option too "-i" which uses fzf

 3. `zethead`: Searches through zet entries on the basis of headings.
 Can be made interactive using fzf.